ssc-spc-ccoe-cei/aws-guardrails-cac-solution/doc/CONFORMANCE_PACK_OPTIONS.md

 - ✅ **Simple template change** — just add `${PartitionSuffix}` to existing `SourceIdentifier` lines
 - ✅ **Same template reused** for all partitions via S3 URI
 - ✅ **Backward compatible** — orgs with ≤70 accounts just have one pack with empty suffix (no change)
+- ✅ **Audit Manager keywords stay simple** — `PartitionSuffix` only flows into Lambda ARNs, not into `ConfigRuleName` (AWS Config's conformance-pack engine silently ignores intrinsic functions in `ConfigRuleName` anyway), so rule names are identical across partitions and one keyword per control covers the whole org.

 ### Cons